Want to learn how to decorate with thrift store finds? I’m sharing my best shopping tips for scoring the good stuff, plus home styling tips.

 I’m a little more delicate when it comes to vintage items where the patina adds character.

 Think about how it can be made over.
 In many cases, all that thrift store furniture needs is a coat of paint or a simple reupholstery job to make it look fantastic.
 When I first brought this ottoman home, my family thought I was crazy since it was in such poor condition.
-I recovered it with linen fabric and now it’s a lovely (and functional) addition to our living room.
+I recovered it with Belgian linen fabric ,and now it’s a lovely (and functional) addition to our living room.

 Another fun projects was transforming an IKEA baby changing table into a bar cart for outdoor entertaining.

 Can it be repurposed?
 Also think about how items could be used in a different way than intended.
 Last spring, I picked up this basket at a local thrift shop, spray painted it black with outdoor paint and used it on our covered front porch as a planter.
 Super easy!